huntersnyder/seaicefishing/README.md

 ## Data acquisition

-TODO: Dataset is not included in repo, explain and describe steps how to obtain data from Greenland government (use SQL file in `scripts/luli_query.sql`)
+TODO: Dataset is not included in repo, explain and describe steps how to obtain data from Greenland government (use SQL file in `scripts/luli_query.sql`), and where to put it

 ## Getting started